Lawrence Wong: Minister

 In the 2015 general election, Wong was part of a four-member PAP team contesting in the newly formed Marsiling–Yew Tee GRC.

-The PAP team won with 68.7% of the vote against the Singapore Democratic Party (SDP) and Wong was elected as the Member of Parliament representing the Limbang ward of Marsiling–Yew Tee GRC.
-Wong was also the Chairman of the Steering Committee for the 2015 Southeast Asian Games.
-Wong had also announced several key initiatives to get more Singaporeans involved in sports.
-This includes a national movement called ActiveSG, which gives all Singaporeans and permanent residents ActiveSG$100 to sign up for sports programmes, and enter into swimming pools and gyms at the various sports centres islandwide.
+The PAP team won with 68.7% of the vote against the Singapore Democratic Party (SDP) and Wong was elected as the MP representing the Limbang ward of Marsiling–Yew Tee GRC.
+Wong was also the chairman of the Steering Committee for the 2015 Southeast Asian Games.
+Wong announced several initiatives to get more Singaporeans involved in sports.
+This includes a national movement called ActiveSG, which gave all Singaporeans and permanent residents ActiveSG$100 to sign up for sports programmes, and enter into swimming pools and gyms at the various sports centres islandwide.
 Wong also chaired the Singapore High Performance Sports Steering Committee, which provides strategic guidance on identifying and nurturing high performing sporting talents.
-Wong said that the accomplishments of Singapore athletes at the 2015 Southeast Asian Games indicate that Singapore's investment in sports is paying off.
-On 1 October 2015, Wong became the Minister for National Development.
+Wong said that the accomplishments of Singapore athletes at the 2015 Southeast Asian Games indicated that Singapore's investment in sports was showing success.
+On 1 October 2015, Wong became the minister for national development.
 He also chaired the steering committee for the development of Jurong Lake Gardens.
-On 22 August 2016, Wong was appointed Second Minister for Finance, in addition to being Minister for National Development.
-On 29 August 2016, he stepped down from the board of directors of the Monetary Authority of Singapore and was replaced by Ong Ye Kung.
+On 22 August 2016, Wong was appointed second minister for finance, in addition to being minister for national development.
+On 29 August 2016, he stepped down from the board of directors of MAS and was replaced by Ong Ye Kung.